 How long will this hot sauce keep?

-It should keep a few months easily in the fridge, or even longer.
-It's all about the acidity.
-To be technical, target level ph for shelf stable foods is below 4.6 ph, but should probably be lower for home cooks, around 4.0 or lower, to account for errors.
-I have not measured the ph of this sauce, but I won't have it around very long anyway.
-If you're concerned, add more vinegar or a citrus to lower the ph.
+This will keep many months easily in the fridge, or even longer.
+Target level pH for shelf stable foods is below 4.6 ph, but should probably be lower for home cooks, around 4.0 or lower, to account for errors.
+Add more vinegar if you need to lower the pH.

 The best ph meters that I recommend are from Thermoworks.
 Get yourself a ph meter from Thermoworks today.
 I am a happy affiliate.